shsad/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-<div style="text-align: right"> I am a PhD candidate at the Institute of Mathematics, Technical University of Berlin, working under the supervision of [Prof. Dr. Sebastian Pokutta](<a href="https://your-site.com">Your link</a>).
+<div style="text-align: justify"> I am a PhD candidate at the Institute of Mathematics, Technical University of Berlin, working under the supervision of <a href="http://www.pokutta.com/">Prof. Dr. Sebastian Pokutta </a>.
 I am also affiliated with the Zuse Institute Berlin, where I hold a Scientific Assistant position. </div>

 I received an MSc in Mathematics in Data Science under the supervision of [Prof. Dr. Michael Wolf](http://www-m5.ma.tum.de/Allgemeines/MichaelWolf) at the Technical University of Munich in May 2020 and a BSc in Mathematics at the University of Tirana in July 2017.